June 2026

 The Numbers That Matter

-CIFR reported Q4 revenue of $60M (missed $84-88M estimates) with a $734M GAAP net loss, nearly all noncash: $450M convertible derivative, $90M miner write-down, $45M Odessa impairment.
-The headline numbers are irrelevant to the thesis.
-What matters is construction, financing, and pipeline advancement.
+CIFR reported Q4 revenue of $60M (a miss) with a $734M GAAP net loss, nearly all noncash.
+The headline numbers are irrelevant to the thesis; what matters is construction, financing, and pipeline advancement.

 Construction On Schedule

-Both Barber Lake (300 MW, Fluidstack/Google) and Black Pearl (300 MW, AWS) confirmed on schedule and on budget.
-Barber Lake has 95% of long-lead equipment secured with 400+ personnel on site.
-Black Pearl decommissioning miners this week with 85% of existing infrastructure repurposable for AWS.
+Both Barber Lake (300 MW, Fluidstack/Google) and Black Pearl (300 MW, AWS) confirmed on schedule and on budget, with most long-lead equipment secured and Black Pearl repurposing existing infrastructure for AWS.

 NOI Projection